noahtarwasokono/Playbook/README.md

 - Day 1: Tested VM's.
 Proxy worked for a bit then did not.
 Windows needs to run in admin to run script.
 Linux hardening worked but messed up terminal.
 - Day 2: Test this process, record specific scripts and commands, no matter how long it takes, Just go through entire process.
 - Day 3: Repeat day 2 but fast
-- Day 4: Repeat but faster (practice in Metaspoitable)
+- Day 4: Repeat but faster, set up Web Server, Router, and SSH. (practice in Metaspoitable)
-- Day 5: Repeat but faster and smoother (practice in Metaspoitable)
+- Day 5: Repeat but faster and smoother, set up Web Server, Router, and SSH. (practice in Metaspoitable)
-- Day 6: Repeat but fast and smoother (practice in Metaspoitable)
+- Day 6: Repeat but fast and smoother, set up Web Server, Router, and SSH. (practice in Metaspoitable)
-- Day 7: Review progress, any more notes, improvements? (practice in Metaspoitable)
+- Day 7: Review progress, any more notes, improvements?
+Set up Web Server, Router, and SSH. (practice in Metaspoitable)

 ### High Priority Services:
 Service ID 4: SSH Service (Port 22, Linux)